polterguy/polterguy.github.io/index.md

 ## Maturity and security

-Magic has been featured in MSDN Magazine with several articles, and is currently the only product not produced my Microsoft that is documented at the main website for .Net and .Net Core.
+Magic has been featured in MSDN Magazine with several articles, and is currently the only product not produced by Microsoft that is documented at the main website for .Net and .Net Core.
 You can find some of its articles below.

 * [Make C# more dynamic with Hyperlambda](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda)